pupilfirst/pupilfirst/docs/students.md

 **Personal Coaches**\
 This list allows you to [directly assign coaches](/coaches?id=student-team-coaches) to a student (or team), which will allow those coaches to review submission from that student (or team).

+**Access Ends On**\
+If set, the course will be marked as _ended_ for the student (or team) on this date.
+Students will retain access to the course, and their own submissions, but they will not be able to complete new targets.

+## Student actions

+In addition to editing a student's details, you can switch to the _Actions_ tab which lists the actions that you can take on a student:

 **Has this student dropped out?**\
-If set to _Yes_, then the student will lose _all_ access to the course.
+If you click the _Dropout Student_ button, the student will lose _all_ access to the course.
 Unlike students whose access to a course ended on a certain date, students who are marked as dropped out will not be able to access course content, or their own work within a course.
 The course will still be displayed on their home page (marked as _Dropped Out_), but they will not be able to access its curriculum.

-!> This form is currently missing the option to set the access end date for a student.
-For the latest updates, please check [the related issue on Github](https://github.com/SVdotCO/pupilfirst/issues/126).
+## Inactive Students

+Students whose access to a course has ended, or who were marked as dropped out will be hidden from the main list of (active) students.
+To see these inactive students, click the _Inactive Students_ button at the top-right of the students page.
+Here, all of your previous students are listed, with an option to _Re-activate_ them, if required.

 ## Teaming up students